|The new road home, and pumpkin bread recipe.|

 I kept that photo for twenty-five years.

 The kitchen?
 Well.
+Yeah.
 It's barely there.
 But there is an old electric stove.
 A small sink.
 And a fridge.

 I predict adding to my Crock Pot recipes index.

 We'll be there in three weeks.

 In the meantime, I have a make-ahead Thanksgiving recipe for you.
 A huge pumpkin loaf.
 Bake it.
 Wrap it.
 Freeze it.

 Originally published November 2012.This recipe makes one big, generous loaf of pumpkin bread.
 Be sure and use a large loaf pan, preferably ceramic, like this one, for even baking.
 And if you don't care for walnuts, use pecans.

 1/2 cup hazelnut flour